 The Chorleywood bread process (developed in 1961) and ADD (activated dough development) together account for the vast majority of bread sold in the Great Britain today.
-The process requires large amounts of commercial, mass produced baker’s yeast, very little time (about an hour from start to finish), flour from which most of the nutrients have been removed and a wide variety of additives mostly designed to inflate, moisten and preserve the bread.
+The process requires large amounts of commercial, mass produced baker’s yeast, very little time (about an hour from start to finish), and a wide variety of additives mostly designed to inflate, moisten and preserve the bread.
 When considering the price difference between Artisan bread and factory products it is worth noting that factory bread contains a great deal of air and water.

 In contrast, traditional breadmaking used stoneground flour from which nothing (apart from some of the bran for white bread) is removed.
 In the days before bakeries were able to buy yeast in a packet from specialist yeast producers, wild yeast cultures were grown in the bakery in two main ways.
 The sourdough system starts by allowing a flour and water mix to ferment naturally.
 The beer barm method, popular in England, captures some yeasts from the brewing process to make a ‘starter’.
 In both systems the yeast is relatively weak and used in small doses in conjunction with long fermentation periods up to 24 hours.
 Long fermentations, and stoneground flour underpin the flavour and nutritious quality of our breads.